Cod-Up-Our-Data/github_language_processing/README.md

 #### Project Planning:
 - Plan: Questions and Hypotheses
 - Acquire: Curated dataset from https://docs.github.com/en/search-github by searching Git repositories.
 README text strings sorted by topic: data science and language: R or Python.
 - Prepare: All strings were transformed into lower-case, non-ASCII chars were removed.
 Strings were tokenized and lemmatized.
-Stopwords (en) were removed.
+English Stopwords and custom Stopwords like "R" or "python" were removed.
 Split into ML subsets (Train/Validate/Test) with
 - Explore: xxxUnivariate and multi-variate analysis, correlation matrix, 2D visualization, correlation significance testing, 2-sample T-testing for significant differences in means.
 - Model: xxxEstablished a baseline "Precision" for Positive class of 57.1% using the most frequent target occurance of "yes: playoffs".
 Then with a DecisionTreeClassifier with MaxDepth set to 4, established a new Precision floor of 86.0%.
 After creating models with different tree-based and non-tree-based algorithms and multiple tunings, findings indicated a Multi-Layer Perceptron with a three hidden layers (256,128,64 nodes) yielded best validation results (90.0% Precision on Test).
 - Deliver: xxxPlease refer to this doc as well as the Final_NBA.ipynb file for the finished version of the presentation, in addition to each of the underlying exploratory notebooks.